Ghaterishi/90daysofDevopsBlogs/clkms9t3q000609mrdvhd1w2v.md

 ### 🔁Conclusion:

 In this blog, we understand some advanced concepts of git and commands.
 Also, i mentioned one task and its solution.
-I encouraged you to go ahead and do this task on your own so you will get a better understanding of branches, how to create, how to merge and many more. check your solution is match mine.
+I encouraged you to go ahead and do this task on your own so you will get a better understanding of branches, how to create, how to merge and many more. check your solution will match mine.

 🙏Thanks for reading..!